 Bai’s contention that Bill Clinton’s "wife’s fortunes are bound up with his, and vice versa" is incontestable.
 The primaries and even more so the general election, if Hillary is the nominee, will be a referendum less on Hillary than on Clintonism, the philosophy and strategy that guided the White House for eight years.
 Hillary clearly welcomes such a prospect, as demonstrated by her constantly reminding voters that she was "deeply involved in being part of the Clinton team."

 Business Forum: NAFTA helped increase flow of illegal immigrants by David Morris Originally published in the Minneapolis Star Tribune, May 7, 2006 The debate about illegal immigration rarely mentions the North American Free Trade Agreement, known as NAFTA.
-That’s regrettable, … Read More
+That’s regrettable, since the flood of illegal Mexicans in 2006 empirically challenges the philosophy that guided NAFTA’s design. … Read More

 Business Forum: Free Trade is Not Free By David Morris Originally Published in the Minneapolis Star Tribune, December 16, 2002 It is hard to argue against free trade.
 The phrase itself conspires against the critic.
-Free trade, free markets, free … Read More
+Free trade, free markets, free enterprise — all bear the magically seductive word “free.”
+So to discuss free trade, let’s first … Read More

 (The following article appeared in the Minneapolis Star-Tribune, Sunday January 30, 2000.)